The health care law stops insurance companies from limiting yearly or lifetime coverage expenses for

 Insurance companies can’t set a dollar limit on what they spend on essential health benefits for your care during the entire time you’re enrolled in that plan.

-It depends.
-Protections against lifetime limits on coverage apply to all health plans, including grandfathered plans, whether you get coverage through your employer or buy it yourself.
+Protections against lifetime limits on coverage apply to all individual and job-based health plans, including grandfathered plans.

 Protections against annual limits apply to most health plans, but they don’t apply to grandfathered individual health plans.
 Check your plan’s materials to find out if your health plan is grandfathered.

-Yes.
-Insurance companies can still put a yearly dollar limit and a lifetime dollar limit on spending for health care services that are not considered essential health benefits.
+Insurance companies can still put yearly or lifetime dollar limits on spending for health care services that aren't considered essential health benefits.